 Missouri Breaks Industries Research

 Missouri Breaks Industries Research is a tribally based research organization.
 We are not a university.
 We are not a federal agency.
-We are community members — from Cheyenne River, Pine Ridge, and Spirit Lake — doing this work because nobody from the outside was going to do it right.
+We are community members — from Cheyenne River, Pine Ridge, and Spirit Lake — and we have been doing this work since 1995 because outside researchers don't know us like we know ourselves.

 Most people know us as the Northern Plains field center for the Strong Heart Study.
 That's where we started, and it's still a major part of what we do.
-But over nearly forty years, the trust and infrastructure we built through Strong Heart became the foundation for something larger — a research organization that works across every area of community health.
+The trust and infrastructure we built through the Strong Heart Study became the foundation for something larger: a research organization that works across every area of community health.

 We hire locally.
 We train locally.
-When someone joins our team, we build researchers — not temporary data collectors.
-We listen to our community first — always have.
+When someone joins our team, we build researchers, not temporary data collectors.
+We listen to our community first: we always have, and we always will.

-We've been here for nearly forty years helping our community — and we'll be here for what comes next.
+We've been here for three decades helping our community — and we'll be here for what comes next.

 2 — The Strong Heart Study

-In 1989, nobody in federal health agencies was asking why American Indians were dying from heart disease at rates that didn't match the data coming out of other populations.
-There was no data.
-That's the problem.
+In 1989, nobody in federal health agencies knew why American Indians were dying from heart disease at rates that were higher than other populations.
+The problem was: there was no data.

 Today, Strong Heart is the longest-running and most comprehensive study of cardiovascular health in American Indian communities ever conducted.
 Here's what came out of it: